-- In order to recognize a plug-in in a JavaScript application it should be added to: - Cordova.plist file. - Worklight.plist file. - Plugins.plist file. - Plug-in will be automatically recognized by JavaScript without adding it to any of above files. - When should a Cordova plug-in be used? - When a developer wants to implement his application in the native code because he is not familiar with JavaScript. - When a developer wants his application to look more like a native application. - When a developer wants to gain access to OS APIs which are not accessible within the web container. - When a developer needs to retrieve data from a remote server. - What are the components of a Cordova plug-in? - Native class implementing the required functionality.
-It can be called directly from application's JavaScript. - Native class implementing the required functionality and a JavaScript wrapper for it.
-The wrapper's functions can be called from JavaScript. - Native class implementing the required functionality, JavaScript wrapper for it and declaration in application-descriptor.xml file. - JavaScript wrapper only.
-Native classes are already provided by Worklight.
+- In order for the plug-in to be recognized in application JavaScript, it should be added to: - A Cordova.xml file. - A Worklight.xml file. - A Plugins.xml file. - The plug-in will be automatically recognized by JavaScript without adding it to any of previous files. - When should Cordova plug-ins be used? - When developers want to implement their application in the native code because they are not familiar with JavaScript. - When developers want the application to look more like a native application. - When developers want to gain access to the OS APIs that are not accessible within the web container. - When developers need to retrieve data from a remote server. - What are the components of a Cordova plug-in - A native class implementing the required functionality.
+It can be called directly from an application JavaScript. - A native class implementing the required functionality and a JavaScript wrapper for it.
+The wrapper functions can be called from JavaScript. - A native class implementing the required functionality, a JavaScript wrapper for it and a declaration in the application-descriptor.xml file. - A JavaScript wrapper only.
+The native classes are already provided by Worklight.